NateBraniff/pibex/DEVGUIDE.md

-# NLoed Development Guide
+# pibex Development Guide

-This document summarizes the environment setup and some of the installation steps needed to contribute to development of the NLoed package.
+This document summarizes the environment setup and some of the installation steps needed to contribute to development of the pibex package.
+(This document was originally written for the pibex package but has been adapted for pibex.)
 This guide is for UNIX-based operating systems, specifically OSX or Ubuntu-like Linux distrobutions.

 If you have a Windows machine you can attempt to follow this guide very roughly using tools like [pyenv-win](https://github.com/pyenv-win/pyenv-win), however it may be easier to install something like VirtualBox and the latest Ubuntu release and do the development on a virtual machine.